Exit planning

 - How do I check retroactively if my existing shares qualify?

 - Start with four questions: Was the entity a C-corp when the shares were issued?
 Were you issued the shares directly by the corporation (not purchased from another shareholder)?
 Was the issuance date after August 10, 1993?
-Did the company have $50M or less in gross assets at issuance?
+Did the company have $50M or less in gross assets at issuance (or $75M or less if shares were issued after July 4, 2025)?
 If all four are yes, you then confirm the active business type and your hold period.
 The QSBS Eligibility Checker on this site walks through each step.

 Take the next step